Search and Hit Enter

 Manjaris, on the other hand, take a lot of energy to grow.
 They should be cut when they are soft and when they look like small pyramids.
 In the sastras, it is said that we should offer soft manjaris to Krishna.
 In the above video you can see where you have to pick, just underneath a manjari with two leaves, one on each side.

-Some say you shouldn’t use scissors, but I personally use a dedicated pair of scissors that I use for Tulasi only.
-This makes sure I don’t accidentally pluck too much off or perhaps even split a branch.
+Some say you shouldn’t use scissors, but many people use a dedicated pair of scissors that for Tulasi only.
+This makes sure you don’t accidentally pluck too much off or perhaps even split a branch.

 When picking leaves or manjaris, it should be daytime, not Dvadashi (the day after Ekadashi), and you should be altar clean (freshly bathed and wearing clean clothing).
 Chant the mantra: